A look at the best (and worst) things to buy at thrift stores for home decor and furniture.

 Look for things with no moving parts.
 Think wooden chairs, step stools, benches.
 Doll furniture can be found easily too.
 Easy to repair, no drawers to get stuck, no upholstery to be totally grossed out by.
 Be picky!
 Are you really going to sand and paint that piece?
 If not, there is nothing wrong with letting it go.
 This is last on my list because it’s a challenge.
 Craigslist is way better for furniture.

-Many stores have a minimum purchase amount for credit cards and your purchase probably won’t hit the minimum, since the best things to buy at thrift stores are very inexpensive.
+- Many stores have a minimum purchase amount for credit cards and your purchase probably won’t hit the minimum, since the best things to buy there are very inexpensive.

 - Be picky.
 If there is nothing you like, just leave without buying anything.
 This is hard for me because I feel like it’s rude, but it’s not.
 Many people come every week to check out whats new, and leave if nothing appeals to them.

 It’s time to slow down and enjoy your life as a homemaker.

 I’m Katie and I believe a simple life at home is still full of purpose.